blmontoya/cartpole/README.md

 <!-- Using the Programs -->
 # Using the Programs

-All commands here should be run in src
+All commands here should be run in the src directory.

 ## cartpole_model.py
 You can create a model trained on cartpole by running: